CallumBeaney/people/readme.md

 Case isn't important; spelling is.
 You will be prompted with an offer to reset the date associated with this name.

-3. Imagine: 2 months earlier, 'Joanna Newsom' was added to this list, and you want to see the full list.
+3. Imagine that two months earlier 'Joanna Newsom' was added to this list:

 ```
 ./people check all